 Harassment of any kind is strictly prohibited and may also be a violation of federal and or state laws.
 All members of the University community are encouraged to report promptly any conduct that could be in violation of this policy.
 Discrimination is also a violation of Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972 and the Illinois Human Rights Act (IHRA).

-Individuals, including students, faculty, staff and others, believing they have experienced or witnessed discrimination or harassment should report the incident promptly to their advisor or instructor, department head or supervisor who shall refer the matter to the Office of Institutional Compliance (OIC).
-Individuals wanting to file a complaint shall contact the OIC, Rendleman Hall, Room 3310, Box 1025, Edwardsville, IL 62026-1025, (618) 650-2333, Fax (618) 650-2270.
+Individuals, including students, faculty, staff and others, believing they have experienced or witnessed discrimination or harassment should report the incident promptly to their advisor or instructor, department head or supervisor who shall refer the matter to the Office of Equal Opportunity, Access and Title IX Coordination (EOA).
+Individuals wanting to file a complaint shall contact the EOA, Rendleman Hall, Room 3310, Box 1025, Edwardsville, IL 62026-1025, (618) 650-2333, Fax (618) 650-2270.

 This policy applies to University employees and students.